Motor RuntimeMeasurement

 Type of Measurement

-Measurement Equipment to Use
+Measurement Equipment

 When a motor turns on, it generates a magnetic field.
 The motor on/off sensor operates by detecting the field and recording the length of time for which it is detected.
 The runtime period is considered complete once the motor turns off, the magnetic field weakens, and the sensor no longer detects the field.
-The logger will record the amount of time the field was detected for (i.e., the motor was running) and document the duration in its internal storage for each hour interval.
-A separate data logger should be used for each motor if more than one is measured.
+The logger records the amount of time the field was detected for (i.e., the motor was running) and documents the duration in its internal storage for each hour interval.

-Please note that loggers will require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging and that older loggers will require the use of a cable to connect to a computer.
+Please note that loggers require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging, and that older loggers require the use of a cable to connect to a computer.
 Refer to the measurement equipment’s user manual for a detailed description of setup requirements.

-Measurement Steps
+Measurement Procedure

-1. Preparation for Data Acquisition
+1. Prepare for Data Acquisition

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.